Lee20171010/symbol-relation-window/SPEC.md

 -   **Relation Window Lock:** The `isLocked` state variable remains in `RelationController.ts` but is no longer toggled via UI (replaced by `autoSearch` setting).

 ### 11.2 Planned Features
+-   **Native Search API Integration:** Currently, this extension bundles `ripgrep` binaries for different platforms to support Deep Search features.
+This requires platform-specific builds.
+In the future, once VS Code's native `findTextInFiles` API stabilizes (moves out of proposal stage), we plan to:
+    - Remove the bundled `ripgrep` binaries and dependencies.
+    - Remove platform-specific build scripts.
+    - Fully migrate to `vscode.workspace.findTextInFiles` for a lighter, more robust cross-platform experience.
 -   **Deep Search Timeout:** Consider adding a timeout (e.g., 5s) for Deep Search tasks.
 Currently not implemented as it seems unnecessary (users prefer complete results).
 -   **History Navigation UI:** Restore the Back/Forward buttons in the Relation Window toolbar to allow users to navigate through their browsing history (logic already exists in backend).
 -   **Lock View UI:** Restore the "Lock" button to allow users to temporarily freeze the Relation Window on a specific symbol without disabling Auto-Sync globally.